Fred Stein: Paris

 Paris in the 1930s was a vital art scene.
 Emigres from all over Europe were drawn there, with new ideas influenced by the new "Modernism".
 Artists drew upon the zeitgeist and upon each other's work, producing a wave of inspired vision.
 Stein and his wife Lilo lived among a circle of expatriate artists and socialists and philosophers, frequenting the cafes and engaging in long conversation.
 The Steins were some of the lucky few with an apartment, and there they sheltered refugees and cooked huge meals to feed their friends.
 Robert Capa's companion Gerda Taro, had a room in their apartment.
 And a frequent visitor was Willy Brandt, who later (in 1969) became Chancellor of Germany.

 Unable to work as a lawyer, Stein took up photography using the first model Leica camera he and his wife had bought each other as a wedding present.
 He began to explore the streets of Paris, looking and learning.
 It quickly developed into a passion: shooting every day, and studying whatever photo books he could find at night.

 War

 When France declared war on Germany in 1939, Stein was put in an internment camp for enemy aliens near Paris.
 Later, in the confusion of the Nazis’ approach to Paris, he escaped and made his way south, hiding in isolated farmhouses.
 He sent word through underground channels to his wife Lilo, alone in now-occupied Paris with their one-year-old girl, to meet him.
 Posing as a French national, she maneuvered her way through German controls, obtained a safe-conduct, and was reunited with Stein in a secret location.
-They made their way to Marseilles by hiding in the bathrooms of trains; in Marseilles they obtained danger visas through the Emergency Rescue Committee.
+They made their way to Marseille by hiding in the bathrooms of trains; in Marseille they obtained danger visas through the Emergency Rescue Committee.
 On May 7, 1941, the three boarded the SS Winnipeg, one of the last boats to leave France.
 They carried only the Leica, some prints, and the negatives.